nystudio107/craft-vanillaforums/README.md

 ## Requirements

-This plugin requires Craft CMS 3.0.0 or later.
+This plugin requires Craft CMS 3.0.0 and Vanilla Forums 3 & jsConnect 1.6 or later.

 ## Installation